bazhenov/tango/README.md

 # Tango.rs

-It used to be that benchmarking requires a lot of time and a lot of iterations to converge on meaningful results.
-It is espectially painfull when you need to detect small changes – in the order of magnitude of several percents.
+It used to be that benchmarking required a significant amount of time and numerous iterations to arrive at meaningful results, which was particularly arduous when trying to detect subtle changes, such as those within the range of a few percentage points.

-Tango.rs is the new benchmarking framework which uses pairwise benchmarking as a way of measuring code performance.
-It relies on the fact that it's much easier to measure difference in performance of two simultaneusly running functions than of two functions running one after the another.
+Introducing Tango.rs, a novel benchmarking framework that employs pairwise benchmarking to assess code performance.
+This approach capitalizes on the fact that it's far more efficient to measure the performance difference between two simultaneously executing functions compared to two functions executed consecutively.

 ## 1 second, 1 percent, 1 error

-Comparing to classical (pointwise) benchmarking it's much more sensitive to changes which allows to detect statistically significant changes much earlier.
+Compared to traditional pointwise benchmarking, pairwise benchmarking is significantly more sensitive to changes.
+This heightened sensitivity enables the early detection of statistically significant performance variations.

-Tango is created to be able to detect 1% change in performance within 1 second in at least 9 runs out of 10.
+Tango is designed to have the capability to detect a 1% change in performance within just one second in at least 9 out of 10 test runs.

 ## Getting Started